N F C Cachemaille-Day

 Memorial: Lewes, - St Michael

 Walter Crane (1845-1915), the son of an artist, was initially apprenticed to a wood engraver and was largely self-taught as an artist.
 He became famous initially for his illustrated books, mainly for children, the first of which appeared when he was only 17, but he worked in a variety of media, including painting and stained glass.
 His style derived from the Pre-Raphaelites, though it also shows the influence of Japanese woodcuts.
-He was a founder and later President of the Art Workers Guild and briefly Principal of the Royal College of Art, as well as being active politically as a socialist.
+He was a founder and later President of the Art Workers Guild and briefly Principal of the Royal College of Art, as well as being active politically as a socialist, which led to close contact with W Morris.
 He died at Horsham.
 Much of his glass, often dark in character, was made by F G Christmas (see above) and also by James Sylvester Sparrow (1862-1919).
 Crane also designed some windows for J Powell and Sons.